bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

     1. Change the input key to something different that above.
 I did `s`.
     2. Give it an angle of `90`, which means down.
         - This block will tell `player 1` to move down when the player is pressing the `s` key.
-5. Now if you remeber from getting the pong to move, it is very important that we grab a move block from the sprite list, and place it after the the move block for pong.
+5. Now if you remember from getting the pong to move, it is very important that we grab a move block from the sprite list, and place it after the the move block for pong.
     - If you skip this nothing will happen.

 Now you should have these in your program.